-The Resort Municipality of Whistler is committed to long-term planning that ensures Whistler’s continued success and fulfillment of the vision to be the premier mountain resort as we move toward sustainability.
+The Resort Municipality of Whistler (RMOW) is committed to long-term planning that ensures Whistler’s continued success and fulfillment of the vision to be a place where our community thrives, nature is protected and guests are inspired.

 The Economic Partnership Initiative Report summarizes key research and findings related to the planning of Whistler’s economic future, as well as provides concrete recommendations for collaboration for Whistler’s continued economic success.